The Watering Place

 With the opening of the Hampshire Painting Gallery, Shayer's situation improved; he sold thirty paintings in the first season.

-He settled in Southampton at Bladon Lodge in 1843, in an area renowned for the beauty of it's skies.
+In 1843 he settled in Southampton at Bladon Lodge, in an area renowned for the beauty of it's skies.
 As his fame grew Shayer resisted offers by his peers to go to London.
 He loved the landscape of southern England and produced many genre paintings of rural life in the manner of Francis Wheatley, Julius Caesar Ibbetson and predominantly, George Morland.

 His favoured themes which depicted harvesting, milking, dragging timber, scenes of village life and interiors of inns.
 Shayer would also paint genre scenes of guards, gipsies, hunts, Bohemians, shepherds and beach scenes crowded with fishermen and boats.
 The skill he had acquired in the lesser genres provided him with a thorough technical grounding.